cdaringe/course-selector/README.md

   - review output!

 ## disclaimer
-Albeit that you can "minimize on difficulty" (_supposing you had "difficulty" data_), the capability to do so is a a weak and subjective claim.
+Albeit that you can "minimize on difficulty" (_supposing you had "difficulty" data_), the capability to do so is a weak and subjective claim.
 Attempting to do so will surely not work as intended.
-School staff work dilligently to assert that each degree provides adequate challenges to its given student body.
-This is a tool intended to primarily to help students (myself), ensure that they pick the best courses aligned with their interests.
+School staff work dilligently to assert that each degree provides adequate challenges to its student body.
+This is a tool intended to primarily to help students (myself), ensure that they pick the best courses aligned with their interests and learning goals.

 ## most importantly...
 Don't forget to register on time and show up for class!  :pencil2::page_facing_up::eyeglasses::bell::school: